Table of Contents

 Excessive Pressure On The Strings

-There is a point in which excessive pressure can be applied to the strings.
-Not only is it not necessary but will wear your frets faster.
-There are many newer guitar players who are learning the feel of the guitar.
+There is a point at which excessive pressure can be applied to the strings.
+Not only is it not necessary, but will wear your frets faster.
+There are many newer players who are learning the feel of the guitar.
 This can take quite some time to figure out.

 Over time, work on applying less pressure.
-Obviously you want to make sure you are fretting the string correctly in order to get it to sound right.
+Obviously, you want to make sure you are fretting the string correctly in order to get it to sound right.
 But learn to apply only the amount of pressure needed to get the note to sound right.

-Have Your Guitar Properly Set Up
+Have Your Guitar Maintained

-Keep Your Guitar Strings Clean
+Keep Your Guitar Clean

 Whenever you are finished playing your guitar, make sure to give the strings and fret board a good cleaning.
 Dirt, grime and oils from our hands all come together and create more friction.